carince/SanitizeI/README.md

-# Sanitize I - Schedule I Trash Cleaner
+# Sanitize I

-A utility tool to clean the trash items and generator items from Schedule I game saves.
+A utility tool to clean trash from Schedule I game saves.

 ## ⚠️ Compatibility

-**Note:** This tool has only been tested with Schedule I v0.3.3f15.
+**Note:** This tool has only been tested with v0.3.3f15.
 It may not work with other versions.

 ## 📋 Description